 The 5G NR signal is also composed of some traffic-independent signals and resource elements that are activated during traffic only.
 The traffic-independent signal used for the measurement is called synchronisation signal block (SSB).
 This block also contains the broadcast information.

 One of the specifics about the NR system is, however, that it may use active antenna arrays (AAS) that are able to form the antenna beam and point it in specific directions.
 In case of an AAS, the SSB is transmitted with different antenna characteristics and sometimes with different gain from traffic beams.
 The 5G NR Standard allows between one and 8 SSBs.
-Typical configurations in Europe are one beam with 120° horizontal main lobe, and 7 or 8 beams transmitted in sequence.
+Typical configurations in Europe are one beam with 120° horizontal main lobe, and 7 or 8 beams transmitted in sequence (see Figure 6).